semreik/Dzardongke_Final/docs/CULTURE_CONTENT.md

 ## Content structure

 The content file exports two “decks” (tabs):
-- Deck 1: Dzardzongkha: Language & Region
+- Deck 1: Dzardzongke: Language & Region
 - Deck 2: Dachang festival

 Each deck has a list of steps.
 A step can be: